Here are some more ways to apply mindfulness to tackling the tasks on your to-do list.

 1. Time Your Tasks and Prioritize Them

 Sometimes it feels overwhelming to get the to-dos onto the calendar â€” particularly at the beginning of the week.

-I start out by just dumping all of my to-dos on a Monday, creating an appointment for each item, putting a description and setting a duration for it.
+I start out by just dumping all of my to-dos on a Monday and creating an appointment, description, and duration for each item.
 I throw them all onto Monday in any order simply to get them out with a description and period of time I want to allocate to them.
 Then I start dragging them around to different days and different times of day to see what feels right by looking at them visually.
 If you’re a visual thinker who feels hesitant and overwhelmed by the scheduling of to-dos, this tip could prove beneficial.
 I find that seeing them out there not only helps me schedule them but reduces the anxiety I have about the idea of organizing them, which then makes it easy to revise the schedule if I slip up on anything.

-This process of stepping back periodically, once a week or once a day, and really thinking carefully or productively about what needs to be done and why represents an exercise in mindfulness.
-Reducing the stress and anxiety level can help create or facilitate a more mindful state.
-If I know that my important to-dos are sitting on my calendar somewhere, I feel much less anxious than when I’m thinking, “Oh no, there are things I know that I need to get done, but I don’t even know if I have them written down or indicated somewhere.”
+This process of stepping back periodically and really thinking carefully about what needs to be done and why represents an exercise in mindfulness.
+Reducing the stress and anxiety level can help facilitate a more mindful state.
+If I know that my important to-dos are sitting on my calendar somewhere, I feel much less anxious than when I’m thinking, Oh no, there are things I know that I need to get done, but I don’t even know if I have them written down or indicated somewhere.”
 If I know I’ve scheduled them, then I’m less likely to believe that something critical is going to slip through the cracks.
 That decrease in anxiety can help me be more mindful overall.